farcasterxyz/contracts/README.md

 # Contracts

 This repository contains all the contracts deployed by the [Farcaster protocol](https://github.com/farcasterxyz/protocol).
 The contracts are:

-1. **Registry** - issues identities to new users.
+1. **Registry** - issues farcaster identities (fids) to new users.
-2. **Storage** - allocates storage to users and collects rent.
+2. **Storage** - allocates storage to fids and collects rent.
+3. **KeyRegistry** - allows users with an fid to register key pairs for signing messages.
-3. **Bundler** - allows calling registry and storage in a single transaction.
+4. **Bundler** - allows calling registry and storage in a single transaction.
-4. **Fname Resolver** - validates Farcaster ENS names which were issued off-chain.
+5. **Fname Resolver** - validates Farcaster ENS names which were issued off-chain.

 Read the [docs](docs/docs.md) for more details on how the contracts work.

 ## Contributing